-A wander through Njeguši will reveal several restaurants serving the town’s indulgent delicacies; cheese, honey, and Pršut, a dry-cured ham similar to Italy’s prosciutto.
+A wander through the mountain village will reveal several restaurants serving the town’s indulgent delicacies; cheese, honey, and Pršut, a dry-cured ham similar to Italy’s prosciutto.

 Make a lunch reservation at Nevjesta Jadrana, sitting at an altitude of 3,116 feet on the town’s main road.
 Sample the Njeguški pršut, Njeguški sir (cheese), and honey or cheese fritters with a carafe of ruby-red Vranac, the region’s rich and fruity red wine.

 Trace Kotor’s Old Town Walls

 Kotor’s triangle-shaped Old Town is guarded by a series of forts, gates, and walls.
 Tracing sections of the walls is one of the best things to do in Kotor to really appreciate the breadth of this medieval fortification.